armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 To create the stack, follow the [kube-prometheus quick start](https://github.com/coreos/kube-prometheus#kubernetes-compatibility-matrix) instructions beginning with the _Compatibility Matrix_ section.

-After you complete the instructions, you have pods running in the `monitoring` namespace.
+After you complete the instructions, you have pods running in the `monitoring` namespace:

 ```bash
 % kubectl get pods --namespace monitoring